11 Best Marketing Analytics Tools (2026)

 Semrush is primarily an SEO tool, but its analytics capabilities -- competitive intelligence, keyword tracking, backlink analysis, content performance -- make it essential for content-driven marketing teams.

-The big 2025 launch was Semrush One, combining classic SEO tools with the new AI Visibility Toolkit.
-This tracks brand mentions across ChatGPT, Google AI Overviews, Perplexity, and Gemini -- a category that didn't exist two years ago.
+The big 2025 launch was Semrush One, combining classic SEO tools with the AI Visibility Toolkit.
+This tracks brand mentions across ChatGPT, Google AI Overviews, Perplexity, and Gemini -- a category that did not exist two years ago.
+For marketing teams, this answers the question "do AI assistants recommend us?"

 Best for: SEO and content marketing teams.
-If you need to track organic rankings, analyze competitors, and now monitor AI search visibility, Semrush covers all three.
+If you need to track organic rankings, analyze competitors, and monitor AI search visibility, Semrush covers all three.
+Pair with Surfer SEO for content optimization.

 4. Mixpanel

 Mixpanel excels at event-based product analytics -- funnels, retention curves, cohort analysis, and user flows.
-The free tier gives you 1 million events per month, which is generous enough for most startups.
+The free tier gives you 1 million events per month, which covers most startups comfortably.

 Best for: Product teams at B2C and B2B companies who need deep funnel and retention analysis.
-Less suited for traditional web analytics or content marketing metrics.
+Less suited for traditional web analytics or content marketing metrics -- pair with GA4 for that.

 5. Amplitude

 Amplitude competes directly with Mixpanel but differentiates with built-in experimentation (feature flags and A/B testing) and causal insights.
-The free Starter plan includes 10,000 monthly tracked users, 10 million events, 1,000 session replays, and unlimited feature flags.
+The free Starter plan includes 1,000 monthly tracked users (MTUs) and limited feature flags.

 Two acquisitions shaped 2025-2026: Kraftful (AI voice of customer, July 2025) and InfiniGrow (AI revenue attribution, January 2026).
-The InfiniGrow deal pushes Amplitude into marketing analytics territory beyond pure product analytics.
+The InfiniGrow deal pushes Amplitude into marketing analytics territory beyond pure product analytics -- it can now attribute revenue to specific marketing touchpoints.

 Explore Amplitude on Toolradar